fanguoyue/832202117_contacts_backend/codestyles.md

 Git Commit Messages
 Use clear and concise commit messages in the imperative mood:
 Example: Add new endpoint for contact creation instead of Added new endpoint...
-Commit message format:
-Title (short and to the point, 50 characters max)
-Body (optional, longer explanation of the changes)